Welcome

 • Being a funder will give you a say over which topics will have greater priority to be covered.

-So funding Super Practica will mean spending less money to play a better game, as explained in the Blueprint.
+So funding Super Practica will mean spending less money to play a better game.
 You can do this through Liberapay or Patreon.

 What can I expect to see in the future? #

-The next thing to look for is a short playable demo—not just a proof of concept—that begins to approximate the plan of the Blueprint.
+The next thing to look for is a short demo that begins to approximate the plan of the Blueprint.
 You can see the Roadmap for more information and to check up on how that’s going.

 Keep an eye on the News page for updates!